wotakumoe/wotaku/guides/fate/anime.md

 ::: tip Notes
 - Fate/EXTRA Last Encore is a pseudo sequel to Fate/EXTRA which is a video game.
-- The list of "Fate/kaleid liner Prisma☆Illya" is in watch order.
+- The list of "**Fate/kaleid liner Prisma☆Illya**" is in watch order.
 :::

 <br>